fpereiro/tnote/index.md

 - Start with the octave, which is a number between 1 and 7.
 - Immediately after, place the pitch class of the note, which is 1-9 or A, B or C. For example, C4 would be written 41; and G5 would be written 58; while B3 would be written 3C.
 - If the note is a rest, you write `0` and don't add an octave.
 - If the note is a chord, start writing the octave number of the first note.
 Then write the notes of the chord sorted from low to high.
 If between two contiguous notes on the chord there's a jump of more than an octave (for example: C4 to D5), put a + in the middle.
 For example, the chord C4+D5 would be written `41+3`.
-If the jump is of more than two octaves, you'd write `41++3` instead.
+If the jump is of two octaves, you'd write `41++3` instead.
+In general, for a jump of n octaves, place n `+` signs.
 - Next goes the duration.
 If the duration is exactly one beat (a quarter note), nothing should be added.
 If the note is a fraction expressible as 1 / n (where n is an integer), you would place `/n` after the note.
 For example, for half a beat you would write `41/2`.
 For a quarter beat, `41/4`.
 For a third of a beat, `41/3`.
 - If the note is a multiple of a beat, you'd write `41*2` (for twice a beat), `41*4` (for four times a beat), etc.
 - You can also multiply a note by a number.
 For example, for one and a half beats, you can write `41*1.5`.